SamTay/blog.dev/README.md

 05/27/14 Stayed pretty late today, but got a lot done.
 Created a comments table; right now I don't want edit/delete options for comments, so there was really no need for a comment controller.
 Instead comment() is a method of post controller.
 Users must be signed in to comment, otherwise they are redirected to login.
 The comments overall are basic but pretty smooth looking.
 Things to do next:

 IMMEDIATE REFACTORING NEEDED:
-A) Go into each controller and ensure user has appropriate priveleges where necessary (i.e., post/create, post/delete).
+A) Go into each controller and ensure user has appropriate privileges where necessary (i.e., post/create, post/delete).
 B) Refactor getControllerData and all models that use it - right now it's fucking stupid.
 Change it to accept array as parameter, and the array should specify the keys with which to call controller::getParams.
 C) Handle deleted things appropriately!